BikeyBoi/proxmox/Segregating using NAT with DHCP.md

 Troubleshooting
 ---------------
-- Common issues that you might encounter include IP leasing or no internet connectivity.
+- If you get the following error when starting isc-dhcp

+      root@proxmox:~# systemctl restart isc-dhcp-server
+      Job for isc-dhcp-server.service failed because the control process exited with error code.
+      See "systemctl status isc-dhcp-server.service" and "journalctl -xe" for details.

+Add the default bridge vmbr0 to  /etc/default/isc-dhcp-server file.

+It should look like this:

+      # The default bridge is vmbr0.
+      INTERFACES="vmbr0"

+restart isc-dhcp again

+      root@proxmox:~# systemctl restart isc-dhcp-server

-- Review the steps outlined above to troubleshoot and resolve any issues.
+- Review the steps outlined above to troubleshoot and resolve any other issues you might encounter.